VLA FRAMEx. III. Circumnuclear Radio Emission Mechanisms in Hard X-ray Selected Active Galactic Nuclei: Summary and Conclusions

 \subparagraph*{AGN winds.} We estimate radiative output energetics if 10\% of the bolometric luminosity is converted into AGN winds, and compare these to the energetics measured from the radio synchrotron output.
 This calculation assumes that the excess emission observed by the VLA but not by the VLBA is all due to wind activity.
 Only the two brightest sources in the sample, NGC~1052 and NGC~3079, have maximum kinetic energies measured with radio emission that (just barely) exceeds the minimum radiative output if it is entirely converted into AGN winds.
 This suggests that all targets have excess radio emission properties that are compatible with AGN winds.

 \subparagraph*{Star formation.} We measure SFRs based on the excess radio emission for the full sample and compare it to upper limits on star formation from the narrow-line H$\alpha$ emission.
-In nearly all cases, the radio SFRs overestimate the maximum expected SFRs from the H$\alpha$ optical tracer.
+In a majority of the cases, the radio SFRs overestimate the maximum expected SFRs from the H$\alpha$ optical tracer.
 The H$\alpha$ kinematics are however in line with star formation expectations from highly star-forming galaxies that do not contain AGNs.
 This implies that the excess radio emission is too luminous for star formation alone, but star formation may contribute to the VLA-scale nuclear emission in smaller capacities.

 The analyses presented here assume that all of the radio emission observed by the VLA is due to a singular source.
 While it is possible that the radio emission observed with the VLA, or the excess emission between the VLA and VLBA scales, is dominated by one single process, fully interpreting its origins remains complex.
 Multi-wavelength studies are crucial for disentangling the potential sources of the radio emission, particularly for sources with extended radio morphology.